VaibhavUpreti/hugo-blog/content/blog/community-bonding-period-gsoc.md

 ## The best part !

-During the bonding period, the most memoriable experience was having an enriching conversation with with Aboobacker and Vedant.They generously shared their experiences as a past GSoC contributor & their overall journey in the world of OSS(Open Source Software)
+During the bonding period, the most memoriable experience was having an enriching conversation with Aboobacker and Vedant.
+They generously shared their experiences as a past GSoC contributor & their overall journey in the world of OSS(Open Source Software)

 It was truely an inspiring moment, this was the time I got to know a lot about my mentor, I was quite inspired by his journey.
 We shared our aspirations and future goals related to open source, even shared anecdotes about college life including the challenges of meeting 75% attendance requirement in Indian colleges.